-One of the last big budget sci-fi adventures of this summer is Elysielysiumartbookum.
+One of the last big budget sci-fi adventures of this summer is Elysium.
 Directed by Neill Blomkamp whose previous outing was District 9, a science fiction take on apartheid.
 This time Blomkamp shows us a future world where the line between the “haves and the have-nots” is the emptiness of space.

 In this dystopian future, the Earth is a diseased, dried up husk of a world.
 The inhabitants struggle just to survive while on an orbiting space station called Elysium the rich want for nothing.
 In contrast to the planet below, Elysium has fields of green, sprawling estates and instantaneous cures for all disease.
 All of which are denied those on Earth.
 Blomkamp paints a world that is very similar to our present day only with the division of the classes more defined.
 This is a frightening future but one must wonder if this is where we are headed.